cosinor/Mod-Hub/README.md

 # Mod-Hub
-This is where is host my stuff for you to freely download.
+This is where is host my stuff for you to freely download or study the code of.